-Development of a programme to reduce burden and distress in parents and carers of children with OCD
+Development of a programme to reduce burden and distress in parents and carers of children with OCD (aka CORuS - Co-developing an Online Resource to Support parents and carers of children with OCD)

-What are we trying to do?
+What did we do?

-Why is it important?
+Why was it important?

 OCD is a mental health condition that often begins during childhood.
 The challenges of supporting a child with OCD can lead parents and carers to feel stressed and overwhelmed.
 While the National Institute for Health and Care Excellence (NICE) and the NHS recognise the importance of providing guidance and support to parents, in reality there is often little help available.

-How are we doing it?
+How did we do it?

 - Develop a ‘parent measure of burden’ for parents/carers of children with OCD